codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 ### Monitoring applications
+The Applications dashbaord displays the applications that match the filter criteria you defined.

+You can:

+Identify errors for applications

-#### Identify application errors
+#### Identify errors for applications
-Identify errors in applications through the **Error** button, displayed on the top right of the Applications dashboard when errors are detected in the application.
+Errors in applications are flagged through the **Error** button, displayed at the top right of the Applications dashboard.
 Clicking the button shows the list of applications with the errors and the possible reasons for those errors.

 {% include
 image.html